 What’s Better, A Balloon Note Or Stepped Payments?

 Both balloon notes and stepped payments offer flexibility in their design.
 They also provide buyers and sellers of various assets, a creative way to meet current and future needs.
+Many of the other concepts discussed here at NoteSolutions.us could include the use of balloon payments and/or stepped payments.

 A basic example of a balloon note could involve an asset being sold for $100,000 at 5% interest with a $20,000 down payment.
 The seller wants all their money within ten years.
 The buyer needs smaller monthly payments.